 Understanding the Different Types of Bass Fishing Lures

-Each fishing lure on the market is carefully engineered to imitate a specific type of baitfish or prey.
-Your chances of success increase when you know which bass fishing lure to select and when to use it.
+All artificial lures on the market are carefully engineered to imitate a specific type of baitfish or prey.
+Your chances of success increase when you know which type of bass fishing lure to select, the colour, when to use it and the correct presentation.

-Ideally, you are trying to mimic the local baitfish in the area by selecting the best bass lure AND using the correct presentation.
-All this has to factor in water temperature, clarity, weather, baitfish movement, season, etc. So, let’s explore the various types of bass fishing lures and give you a comprehensive understanding of their characteristics.
+Ideally, you are trying to mimic the local baitfish in the area.
+All this has to factor in water temperatures, clarity, weather, baitfish movement, season, etc. So, let’s explore the various types of lures and give you a comprehensive understanding of their characteristics.

 Crankbaits